AguaClara/String-Digester/Report3.md

 Figure 1.
 Diagram of experimental apparatus set up for measuring water held on a string.

 </center>

+[Note from team: we tried to center pictures and they look centered on Markdown but let us know if they still don't look good or if you have suggestions of how to fix it.]

 #### Strings
 Because the focus of the experiment was on the properties of string, the team tested several types.
 The team chose four strings varying in non-biodegradable material, structure, and diameter.
 For polymer-based materials: a polypropylene, twine string with a diameter of 0.0500 inches and a nylon, monofilament string with a diameter of 0.0220 inches were tested.
 For metal alloy material: a 304-type stainless steel wire with a diameter of 0.0200 inches and a 304-type stainless steel cable with a diameter of 0.0625 inches were tested.
 The stainless steel cable was lubricated upon purchase.